Purpose of a use licence

 Use licence fees vary depending on the duration, with a discount for longer terms.
 There are no refunds once a licence is issued, so you may wish to consider whether a 1-, 2- or 3-year licence is best for your situation.
 Fees are automatically scheduled to increase on 1 July each year.

-You must pay this prescribed fee before your application can be recommended for final approval.
-If the application is approved, you will be emailed a copy of your licence certificate.
+You must pay this prescribed fee before your application can assessed.
+If the application is approved, you will be notified by email and then you can download a copy of your licence certificate from the licensing portal.

 If the application is rejected, a letter will be sent within 14 days of the decision giving a statement of reasons for refusing to issue the licence and advice on how you may seek review of the Secretary's decision.